neondatabase/dev-actions/deploy-queue/README.md

 ### Blocking Logic

-A deployment is blocked by other deployments in the same region when:
+A deployment is blocked by other deployments in the same cloud provider, region, and cell when:

 1. ✅ The blocking deployment has a **smaller ID** (was queued earlier)
+2. ✅ They are in the **same cloud provider, region, and cell**
-2. ✅ They have **different or no concurrency keys** (cannot run concurrently)
+3. ✅ They have **different or no concurrency keys** (cannot run concurrently)
-3. ✅ The blocker is either:
+4. ✅ The blocker is either:
    - Still **running** (no finish timestamp), OR
    - **Finished within the buffer time** (e.g., within last 10 minutes for prod)
-4. ✅ The blocker is **not cancelled**
+5. ✅ The blocker is **not cancelled**

 **Example:**
 ```
-Region: us-west-2, Environment: prod (10-minute buffer)
+Cloud Provider: aws, Region: us-west-2, Cell: 1, Environment: prod (10-minute buffer)

 ID | Component | State    | Time
 ---+-----------+----------+------------